RIT-EVT/rampup/README.md

 - Fully plan out the MAX22530 class in the header file before starting on the implementation.
 - Look at the SPI sample in EVT-core for an example.
+- Read the ST-Link documentation to see how to use it.
+- Read the running code documentation to see how to flash the PVC.

 ### Completion
 Once you think it's working, get a variable power supply and apply different